 If you would prefer to keep your domain name with your current host (e.g. to save money), you can still connect it to your Wix site.
 For that, a couple of changes in the domain name parameters are required.
 Check this Wix tutorial for more information.

 There are two options: connecting the domain name via name servers or pointing your domain name to a Wix site:

 - Check this article to connect via name servers (Wix controls your DNS)

-- Follow these steps if you’d like to point your domain name (DNS controlled by your registrar)
+- Follow these steps if you’d like to point your custom domain name (DNS controlled by your registrar)

 What’s the better option then?

 Usually, it’s option 1.
 Especially if you are not using any email inbox with your domain name yet, it’s better to connect your name servers with Wix (option 1).

 If you are already using an external email provider, pointing your domain name to Wix (option 2) may be more convenient as your email accounts will just continue working without any further changes from your side.
 The only small disadvantage here: should Wix ever move your website to a new server, you may have to get your A-record updated.
 Not a biggie, but better if it all happens in the background without your involvement.